sickozell/SickoCV/README.md

 Inputs can be attenuated by ATT knob or sampled&held with a trigger via the TRG input.
 A further voltage on the OFS input can be applied before quantization.
-The OCT knob can shift the signal up to 2 octaves below or above the source signal.
+The OCT knob can shift the signal up to 3 octaves below or above the source signal.

 SCL knob selects the quantizer scale and hold it in pending state.
 The relative SET button sets the scale in actual working state.
-SCL knob in the middle position sets the chromatic scale, turning the knob clockwise selects Major scales, moving it anti-clockwise selects minor scales.
+SCL knob in the middle position sets the chromatic scale, turning the knob clockwise selects Major scales, moving it counterclockwise selects minor scales.
 A cv input with a range of ±10v is provided and its value is added to knob selection.

 PROG knob selects 32 further user scales that can be recalled via the RECL button, with a pending state as the SCL knob does.